- For annual performance, please refer to our Sustainability Report 2019.

 Our Corporate Responsibility Policy outlines our management approach to conserving resources and minimising and managing our environmental impacts with a specific focus on environmental protection, climate change and biodiversity.
 This governs all our operations throughout project lifecycles from conception to construction to long-term operation.

 Our Green Procurement Policy provides guidance for staff for incorporating sustainability factors into procurement decisions.
-This policy supports the environmental protection initiatives in the supply chain and allows us to explore and implement innovative environmental practices with our suppliers.
+This policy supports environmental protection initiatives in the supply chain and allows us to explore and implement innovative environmental practices with our suppliers.

 Human Rights Policies